gerep/gerep.github.io/_posts/2017-05-18-the-strange-man-from-the-public-library-had-an-immense-impact-on-my-life.markdown

 ---
 layout: post
-title: "The strange man from the public library had an immense impact on my life"
+title: "the strange man from the public library had an immense impact on my life"
 date: 2017-05-18
 categories:
 ---